-InSight: What do you believe to be the biggest challenges facing shooting sporting goods industry?
+InSight: What do you believe to be the biggest challenges facing the shooting sporting goods industry?

 Mark: Regulation, unknown legislation, and individual state mandates will be some of the biggest challenges we all face in the future.

-InSight: Do you feel that the relationships between manufacturer and wholesalers have improved or declined in recent years.
+InSight: Do you feel that the relationships between manufacturers and wholesalers have improved or declined in recent years.
 If so, how?